ivans-innovation-lab/my-company-documentation/chapter1/microservices/overview.md

 #### BlogMicroservice

-A Blog service is used for manging and quering the posts of your company.
+A Blog service is used for manging and quering the posts of my company.
 It is split into a command-side microservice application and a query-side microservice application.

 #### ProjectMicroservice

-A Project service is used for manging and quering the projects of your company.
+A Project service is used for manging and quering the projects of my company.
 It is split into a command-side microservice application and a query-side microservice application.

 #### Admin server